Engineering has 11 undiscussed engineer rules you need to follow. Otherwise, you won’t fit in and reach your full potential.

 - Endlessly brainstorming ideas

-The greater responsibilities you hold, the more of these actions you’ll need to take.
-This becomes magnified too if you’re working on the bleeding edge of technology.
-And this is why there’s an entire process for coming up with creative engineering solutions.
+The greater responsibilities you hold, the more of these actions you’ll take.
+This becomes magnified if you’re working on the bleeding edge of technology too.
+To alleviate the challenges, there’s an entire process for coming up with creative engineering solutions.
+The goal is to optimize the process as much as possible, to reduce potential headaches.

 #11 Take no bullshit!